LeeHuangLe/Functional-programming/README.md

     2) They may wait still because of the way it was implemented (check Just_moved_Ghost and Ghost constructors);
     3) Function updateTree scans the tree starting from current pacman position, and it navigates in all directions (down, left and right) without scanning the same node twice and it moves a ghost, if possible;
     4) They don't go to nodes with pellets on it;
+    5) To avoid weird behaviour, we added a type called Just_moved_Ghost, which prevents the ghost to be scanned multiple times in case it moves in the direction of the scanning.
  - We update a seed every iteration of go function, so we have random ghost movements;
  - When all pellets are collected, The game ends automatically;